GEO-Protocol/specs-protocol/trust_lines/trust_lines.md

 O   — Outgoing Trust Amount
 I   — Incoming Trust Amount
 B   — Balance
-H1  — Node B keys pool hash
+H1  — Node A keys pool hash
+N   — Node A number of key,
+      used for the op.
 ---------------------------

 Node B Signature    (based on record from keys pool) Node A Signature    (based on record from keys pool)
 ```

-### Preconditions
-1. All operations with a _Trust Line_ **must** be finished.
-If there is any other _"Trust Line Set / Audit"__ operation — it might be replaced by new one.
-1. All new operations with the _Trust Line_ **must** be prevented, until the oepration would be done.

 ### Roles
 ##### Initiator